slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 There's nothing wrong in specialization -- it's how we stay sane.
 A very workable and easy to understand formula early in your career is specialize in two things; you don't have to be better at X and better at Y than everyone you meet, you have to be "better at X than anyone who is better at Y" and "better at Y than anyone who is better at X." This is very, very achievable, regardless of how highly competent your local set of peers is.

-> *'Go where you can make a difference not where you think there’s a home run.'

 autentic pride (genuine) vs hubristic pride (egotistic) -
 Startups are (by necessity) filled with generalists; big companies are filled with specialists.
 People underestimate how effective a generalist can be at things which are done by specialists.
 People underestimate how deep specialties can run.
 These are simultaneously true.